April 10, 2012

 Phil squeezing through

-The Palomar-Magee trail didn’t go to Agua Tibia’s summit, and with near impenetrable brush, Phil and I sought out a use trail or obvious passageway leading to the high point.
-Just a tenth of a mile and northwest from our destination, we did come across such a weakness, and followed it as it zigzagged blindly through the overgrowth.
-We hit dead ends a few times, only to backtrack and try another way, eventually coming across a boulder with some rocks stacked on top to instill some confidence.
-Soon we came to a clearing and saw our destination, a few tall boulders on a rounded plateau, and walked right up to the benchmark and the summit register as the taller flora receded.
-Phil and I signed our names at 10:03 am, and took a lengthy twenty minute break in seemingly perfect weather.
+The official trail didn’t go to Agua Tibia’s summit and with near impenetrable brush, Phil and I sought out a use trail or other passageway leading to the high point.
+Just a tenth of a mile northwest from our destination, we did come across such a weakness and followed it as it zigzagged through the overgrowth.
+We hit dead ends a few times, then backtracked to try another way.
+Soon we reached a clearing and saw our destination, a few tall boulders on a rounded plateau.
+We walked over to the benchmark and summit register as the taller flora graciously receded.
+Phil and I signed our names at 10:03 am and took a lengthy twenty minute break in perfect weather.

 Agua Tibia